-Your physiotherapy treatment will aim to:
+Your Physiotherapy treatment will aim to:

 - Reduce pain and inflammation

-- Normalise joint range of motion
+- Normalize joint range of motion

-- Strengthen the muscles of lower limb
+- Strengthen the muscles of the lower limb

 - Improve patellofemoral (knee cap) alignment

-- Normalise muscle lengths
+- Normalize muscle lengths

 - Improve proprioception and balance

-- Improve functionality with walking, running, squatting, hopping and landing.
+- Improve functionality with walking, running, squatting, hopping, and landing.

 - Minimize chances of re-injury.

-PAIN FREE PHYSIOTHERAPY CLINIC advises that one should discuss the knee injury with a knee injury specialist such as a physiotherapist or knee surgeon.
+PAIN-FREE PHYSIOTHERAPY CLINIC advises that one should discuss the knee injury with a knee injury specialist such as a Physiotherapist or knee surgeon.

 Normally grade I PLC injuries resolve completely with conservative treatment.
 Depending on the severity and involvement of other structures, surgery may be required.

-As will all cases of knee surgery risk may include pain, infection, instability, stiffness, and difficulty returning to previous level of activity.
+As will all cases of knee surgery risk may include pain, infection, instability, stiffness, and difficulty returning to the previous level of activity.

-The rehabilitation following knee surgery focuses on restoring full knee motion, strength, power, endurance, balance and proprioception and agility training that is individualized to specific sporting or functional needs.
+The rehabilitation following knee surgery focuses on restoring full knee motion, strength, power, endurance, balance and proprioception, and agility training that is individualized to specific sporting or functional needs.